LeeHowes/CPP/executor_compromise_the_return.md

 ## Summary

 This paper seeks to add support for lazy task creation and deferred execution to [P0443], while also simplifying the fundamental concepts involved in asynchronous execution.
 It seeks to do this as a minimal set of diffs to [P0443].
 It achieves this by replacing [P0443]'s six `Executor::*execute` member functions with two lazy task constructors that each return a (potentially) lazy Future-like type known as a "Sender".
-Work may then be submitted to the underlying execution context lazily when `submit` is called on a Sender or eagerly at task creation time.
+Work may then be submitted to the underlying execution context lazily when `submit` is called on a Sender or eagerly at task creation time, as long as the semantic constraints of the task are satisfied.

 ## Background